vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

 - in case when `content` is simple text.

 Content can be simple text or html-markup.
 Dots with this option work as tabs.
-Options `items` should be set to 1, otherwise scrolling of slides will occur by pages (1 page equals the number of visible slides).
+Options `items` should be set to 1, otherwise, scrolling of slides will occur by pages (1 page equals the number of visible slides).
 If `dotContent` isn't provided in `<ng-template [carouselSlide]>`, its values will be '' (this is default value).

 ### slideBy
 When there's option `slideBy='page'`, disabled prev or next buttons will rewind carousel to the start or end accordingly.
-When number of pages (dots) is 2 and there's option  `loop=false` changing pages could cause thoughts  something is wrong (when carousel is on first page, click on prev button makes carousel show second page which is the ending of carousel at the same time; in this case next and prev button do the same job).
-In order to avoid this behavior the number pages must be 3 and more or it's needed to set `loop=true`.
+When number of pages (dots) is 2 and there's option  `loop=false` changing pages could cause thoughts  something is wrong (when carousel is on the first page, click on prev button makes carousel show second page which is the ending of carousel at the same time; in this case next and prev button do the same job).
+To avoid this behavior the number pages must be 3 and more or it's needed to set `loop=true`.

-Number of pages depends on number of all slides and option `items` (e.g. if number of slides is `10` and `items=3`, the number of pages will be `4` (10/3=3.3; 3.3 is rounded to 4)).
+The number of pages depends on the number of all slides and option `items` (e.g. if the quantity of slides is `10` and `items=3`, the number of pages will be `4` (10/3=3.3; 3.3 is rounded to 4)).

 ### rewind
 Documentation of Owl Carousel says the default value of this option is set to `true`, but the code defines it as `false`.
-In **ngx-owl-carousel-o** its default value set to `false`.
+In **ngx-owl-carousel-o**, its default value set to `false`.

 **WARNING**: options `rewind` and `loop` shouldn't be enabled in one carousel.
-They do similar job in different ways.
+They do a similar job in different ways.

 ### freeDrag
 Option `freeDrag` doesn't have realization.
 Thus setting it to `true` will give nothing.
 This option doesn't work even in Owl Carousel written by means of jQuery.

 ### autoplayTimeout and autoplaySpeed
 Option `autoplayTimeout` must always be bigger than option `autoplaySpeed`.
-Otherwise autoplay won't work.
+Otherwise, autoplay won't work.

 ### URLhashListener
 When option  `URLhashListener=true`, it's required to define the `@Input` prop `dataHash` in `<ng-template carouselSlide>`: